cybergarage/go-job/doc/design.md

 - **Extensibility First**: Every component — executors, stores, workers, handlers — is designed to be pluggable or replaceable, making `go-job` suitable for embedded use, microservices, and server-mode deployment with gRPC APIs.

-For more information about comparison with other OSS Go job libraries, see [Comparison of go-job with Other OSS Go Job Libraries](design-comparison.md).

 ## Terminology

 This section defines the key terms and concepts used throughout the `go-job` system.
 Understanding these terms is essential for working effectively with the job scheduling and execution framework.